tarampampam/curl-docker/README.md

 > Important note: some `curl` features (lake `gopher`, `imap`, `proxy`, and others were disabled) for binary file size reasons.

-Another important change is that when the `--fail` flag is used, the exit code is **1** _(instead of 22)_.
+Another important change is that when the `--fail` flag is used, the exit code on error is **1** _(instead of 22)_.
 You can read more details about the patch [here](patches/fail-exit-code.patch).
 This was made for use in docker healthcheck (the possible exit codes for docker healcheck are: 0 _(success, the container is healthy and ready for use)_ and 1 _(unhealthy - the container is not working correctly)_):

 ```bash
 $ docker run --rm tarampampam/curl -s --fail --show-error https://httpbin.org/status/401
 curl: (22) The requested URL returned error: 401

 $ echo "Exit code: $?"
 Exit code: 1
 ```